Flexible Land Tenure System (Namibia): Blockerf

-The blockerf (pl. blockerven) is defined as a piece of land on which a starter title scheme or a land hold title scheme is established.
+The blocker (pl. blockerven) is defined as a piece of land on which a starter title scheme or a land hold title scheme is established.
 The term is derived from erf (pl. erven), the legal expression (Afrikaans) defined in Namibia's Deeds Registries Act to describe "a piece of land registered in a deeds registry as an erf, lot, plot or stand".

 Before the establishment of a starter title scheme or a land hold title scheme is finally considered, the land concerned must be subdivided or consolidated by means of cadastral survey in such a manner that the flexible land tenure scheme concerned would be situated on one portion of land (blockerf) registered as such in the deeds registry and any mortgage, usufruct, fideicommissum or similar right on that piece of land must be cancelled.
 Any survey of blockerven has to be carried out by professional land surveyors.

 Land Rights Offices

 The Land Rights Office (LRO) registers the starter and land hold titles in separate registers.
 There may be only a single national Land Rights Office, or there may be several regional Land Rights Offices.
 The Land Rights Office is established by the Minister of Land Reform and the area served must be announced in a notice in the Government Gazette, and likewise any changes to Land Rights Offices.

 Every Land Rights Office is managed by a Land Rights Registrar appointed by the Minister of Land Reform.
 The Registrar may be assisted by registration officers and land measurers who are also appointed by the Minister of Land Reform.
 These persons are all employees in the public service.
 They need to ensure that all necessary information is recorded in the starter and land hold title registers.
 They also help set up new schemes and inspect existing ones to make sure that the information recorded is correct.
 They also help if people want to transfer their titles to someone else.
 A Land Rights Office may charge fees for its services.
 These fees must be set by the Minister of Land Reform in Regulations published in the Government Gazette.

 According to section 6 of the Flexible Land Tenure Act, the Registrar of Deeds who is responsible for the national system of deeds registration is the supervisory authority of the Land Rights Offices.
 The Registrar of Deeds is entitled to issue directives and perform inspections or cause such inspections as deemed necessary.
 The Registrar of Deeds must also establish the starter title and land hold title registers.